CommonAccord/Cmacc-Org/Doc/Wx/uk/org/fca/guidance/gc15-06/Form/Table_v01.md

+Note=This is the Table section of <a href="https://www.fca.org.uk/your-fca/documents/guidance-consultations/gc15-06">https://www.fca.org.uk/your-fca/documents/guidance-consultations/gc15-06</a>, visited 2015-11-26.

 Ti=Areas that firms should consider in relation to outsourcing to the cloud and other third-party IT services

 0.sec=The table below sets out areas for firms to consider in outsourcing, including how they should discharge their oversight obligations.